 Students choosing to major in General Business Administration may also pursue a cross-disciplinary concentration in the area of International Business.
-Students who choose to pursue an International Business concentration must earn a 2.0 or higher cumulative GPA for the 12 hours comprising the concentration.
+Students who choose to pursue an International Business concentration must also earn a minimum grade of C or better for the 12 hours comprising the concentration.
 Students who meet the concentration requirements will receive a certificate of completion and a letter from their Department Chair listing the specific courses taken within the concentration.